Investigational New Drugs and Biologics

 Costs Section:

-Must state how the costs of the study drug or biologic, as well as the administration of the product will be covered.
+Must state how the costs of the study drug or biologic, as well as the administration of the product, will be covered.

 Control of Investigational Drugs and Biologics

-Hospitals or other clinical settings have their own policies regarding the use of investigational drugs and biologics in order to assure patient safety and comply with JCAHO standards, California law and California Department of Health Services regulations.
+Hospitals or other clinical settings have their own policies regarding the use of investigational drugs and biologics in order to assure patient safety and comply with JCAHO standards, California law, and California Department of Health Services regulations.
 Investigators conducting research in clinical settings other than those listed below should consult those local policies and the personnel charged with compliance with those policies.
 Consultation should take place before preparing the budget for the clinical study.

-Investigators conducting studies in which an investigational drugs/biologics will be used must ensure adequate control of the drug or biologic.
+Investigators conducting studies in which investigational drugs/biologics will be used must ensure adequate control of the drug or biologic.
 Adequate control and handling of investigational drug/biologic include all of the following:

 • Ensuring that the investigational drug/biologic is used only in accordance with the IRB-approved protocol.